-CHAPTER 4: / Medical Benefits Chart (what is covered and what you pay): 36 SECTION 1 Understanding your out-of-pocket costs for covered services 37 SECTION 2 Use the Medical Benefits Chart to find out what is covered and how much you will pay SECTION 3 What services are not covered by the plan?
-76 Asking us to pay our share of a bill you have received for covered edical services SECTION 1 Situations in which you should ask us to pay our share of the cost of your covered services .80 SECTION 2 How to ask us to pay you back or to pay a bill you have received 81 SECTION 3 We will consider your request for payment and say yes or no 82 CHAPTER 6: Y Your rights and responsibilities 83 SECTION 1 Our plan must honor your rights and cultural sensitivities as a member of the plan SECTION 2 You have some responsibilities as a member of the plan 89 What to do if you have a problem or complaint (coverage decisions peals, complaints) SECTION 1 SECTION 2 SECTION 3 To deal with your problem, which process should you use?
-COVERAGE DECISIONS AND APPEALS SECTION 4 SECTION 5 Your medical care: How to ask for a coverage decision or make an appeal of coverage decision 'a SECTION 6 How to ask us to cover a longer inpatient hospital stay if you think the doctor discharging you too soon SECTION 7 How to ask us to keep covering certain medical services if you think your coverage is ending too soon 1( SECTION 8 Taking your appeal to Level 3 and beyond 16 MAKING CO DMPLAINTS1 17 SECTION 9 How to make a complaint about quality of care, waiting times, customer service, or other concerns 17
+CHAPTER 4: / Medical Benefits Chart (what is covered and what you pay) 37 SECTION 1 Understanding your out-of-pocket costs for covered services 38 SECTION 2 Use the Medical Benefits Chart to find out what is covered and how much you will pay SECTION 3 What services are not covered by the plan?
+77 Asking us to pay our share of a bill you have received for covered edical services SECTION 1 Situations in which you should ask us to pay our share of the cost of your covered services 81 SECTION 2 How to ask us to pay you back or to pay a bill you have received 82 SECTION 3 We will consider your request for payment and say yes or no 83 CHAPTER 6: Y Your rights and responsibilities 34 SECTION 1 Our plan must honor your rights and cultural sensitivities as a member of the plan SECTION 2 You have some responsibilities as a member of the plan 90 What to do if you have a problem or complaint (coverage decisions peals, complaints) SECTION 1 Introduction SECTION 2 Where to get more information and personalized assistance 96 SECTION 3 To deal with your problem, which process should you use?
+96 COVERAGE DECISIONS AND APPEALS 97 SECTION 4 A guide to the basics of coverage decisions and appeals SECTION 5 Your medical care: How to ask for a coverage decision or make an appeal of coverage decision SECTION 6 How to ask us to cover a longer inpatient hospital stay if you think you are being discharged you too soon 07 SECTION 7 How to ask us to keep covering certain medical services if you think your coverage is ending too soon 13 SECTION 8 Taking your appeal to Level 3 and beyond 19 MAKING CO DMPLAINTS1 20 SECTION 9 How to make a complaint about quality of care, waiting times, customer service, or other concerns 20

-CHAPTER 8: E Ending your membership in the plan 121 SECTION 1 Introduction to ending your membership in our plan 122 SECTION 2 When can you end your membership in our plan?
-122 SECTION 3 How do you end your membership in our plan?
-124 SECTION 4 Until your membership ends, you must keep getting your medicathrough our plan SECTION 5 Senior Care Plus Patriot Plan must end your membership in the situations - CHAPTER 9: L egal notices 127 SECTION 1 Notice about governing law 128 SECTION 2 Notice about non-discrimination 128 SECTION 3 Notice about Medicare Secondary Payer subrogation rights 128 SECTION 4 Notice about Privacy Practices 129 SECTION 5 Notice about Assignment 135 SECTION 6 Notice about Entire Contract 135 SECTION 7 Notice about Waiver by Agents 135 SECTION 8 Notice about Plan's Sole Discretion 136 SECTION 9 Notice about Disclosure 136 SECTION 10 Notice about Information on Advance Directives 136 SECTION 11 Notice about Continuity and Coordination of Care 137 SECTION 12 Notice about Medicare Secondary Payer subrogation rights 137 CHAPTER 10: Definitions of important words 139
+CHAPTER 8: E Ending your membership in the plan 124 SECTION 1 Introduction to ending your membership in our plan 125 SECTION 2 When can you end your membership in our plan?
+125 SECTION 3 How do you end your membership in our plan?
+127 SECTION 4 Until your membership ends, you must keep getting your medical items, services through our plan 128 SECTION 5 Senior Care Plus Patriot Plan must end your membership in the plan in c situations CHAPTER 9: L egal notices 130 SECTION 1 Notice about governing law 131 SECTION 2 Notice about non-discrimination 131 SECTION 3 Notice about Medicare Secondary Payer subrogation rights 131 SECTION 4 Notice about Privacy Practices 132 SECTION 5 Notice about Assignment 138 SECTION 6 Notice about Entire Contract 138 SECTION 7 Notice about Waiver by Agents 138 SECTION 8 Notice about Plan's Sole Discretion 139 SECTION 9 Notice about Disclosure 139 SECTION 10 Notice about Information on Advance Directives 139 SECTION 11 Notice about Continuity and Coordination of Care 140 SECTION 12 Notice about Medicare Secondary Payer subrogation rights 140 CUADTED 10.
+Definitions of important words 1/12